-The subscription price for the shares to be issued pursuant to the offer is \$[].
+The subscription price for the shares to be issued pursuant to the offer is \$16.50 per share.
 See "- Payment for Shares" below.
 Rights holders who exercise their rights will have no right to rescind a purchase after receipt of their completed subscription certificates together with payment for shares by the subscription agent.
-We do not have the right to withdraw the rights or cancel this offer after the rights have been distributed.
+We do not have the right to withdraw the rights or cancel this offer after the delivery of the shares of our common stock.